-Also, How does trauma bonding happen?
+Also, How trauma bonding happen?

 Trauma bonding happens when a narcissist perpetuates a cycle of abuse on another person, fueling the victim’s desire for approval and affection.
 Trauma bonding is most common in romantic relationships, although it may also happen amongst coworkers, non-romantic relatives, and friends.

 People also ask, Is it love or trauma bonding?